obl0nsky/blog/content/posts/loopix-septimus-i.md

 The paper we shall be looking at in this post will be: [The Loopix Anonymity System](https://arxiv.org/pdf/1703.00536.pdf).

 ## Mix Networks
 To understand _Loopix_, first we must understand _mix networks_, a concept was first introduced in a [1981 paper](https://www.cs.umd.edu/class/spring2015/cmsc414/papers/chaum-mix.pdf) by David Chaum.
-Suppose Alice wants to send a secret message to Bob.
-There are numerous ways (of varying sophistication) in which she can do so.
+The matter concerned is this.
+If Alice wants to send a secret message to Bob, there are numerous ways (of varying sophistication) in which she can do so.
 However, suppose in addition that she doesn't want Bob to know that it was _her_ that sent it.
 Traditional encryption models do not offer such sender anonymity.
 A _mix network_ is a system designed to offer this additional property.
 It will also allow Bob to send a message back to the unknown-to-him sender (in our case Alice).

 ### Assumptions and notation